 A forecast summary of the estimated fund balance is provided under the Programs/Fund section of this budget book.
-The criterion for each minimum and maximum target level by category varies by Agency fund and are further defined in the Agency's Board-adopted Reserve Policy included in the Appendix.
+The criterion for each minimum and maximum target level by category varies by Agency fund and are further defined in the Agency's Board-adopted Reserve Policy.